vinhphm/vinh.dev/src/content/blog/set-up-zed-the-way-it-suits-you.md

 date: 2024-06-21T20:00:00+07:00
 lang: en
 duration: 6 mins
-description: My experience of switching to Zed and configuring it to use all the AI features.
+description: How to configure Zed to use all the AI features
 ---

 So I talked about switching to Zed in the previous post.
 I'm obsessed with it these days, and still trying to set things up the way it suits me so I thought I should share the experience so you can set it up the way you want too.